bas-noorlander/LanAPI/README.md

 * Easy InputStream creator
 * Download files to a local folder and read remote texts files and return as a string.
 * Dynamic signature class that is compatible with my Scripters' Stats and Signature Centre (TBA)

+If you have any questions, feel free to get in touch with me.
+You can often find me on the Tribot Discord chat, Skype or you can send me a message here or on the Tribot forums.